One Way to Get the Lead Out of Your Drinking Water

 Another aspect of this ongoing commitment to safety has been to independently certify all of our drinking water products as compliant with the latest and strictest “lead-free” standards.
 Samples of our product components are sent to Intertek-Consumer Goods and Truesdail Laboratories (ANSI-accredited certification bodies) for analytical acid digestion and elemental analysis.
 All components that come in contact with water are tested for their lead content using a microwave processor and an ICP.
 The results of these component tests are then compared to published standards by NSF, specifically NFS/ANSI Standard 372 which deals with the lead content for drinking water system components.
 See the requirements on the NFS website.

 For Filtrine drinking water equipment test results, download the Filtrine NSF-ANSI 372 Lead-Free Compliant Intertek Test Report, or contact your local Filtrine drinking water sales representative.
+We provide lead removal water filtration options for all drinking water applications.

 Featured Filtrine Product